mdn/content/files/en-us/mozilla/add-ons/webextensions/build_a_cross_browser_extension/index.md

 #### Handling API differences

 A simple approach to addressing these differences is to limit the functions used in your extension to functions that offer the same functionality across your range of targeted browsers.
-In practice, for most extensions, this approach is likely to be too restrictive.
+In practice, this approach is likely to be too restrictive for most extensions.

 Instead, where there are differences among the APIs, you should either offer alternative implementations or fallback functionality.
 (Remember: you may also need to do this to allow for differences in API support between versions of the _same_ browser.)

 The use of runtime checks on the availability of a function’s features is the recommended approach to implementing alternative or fallback functionality.
-The benefit of performing a runtime check is that if the function becomes available you don’t need to update and redistribute the extension to take advantage of it.
+The benefit of performing a runtime check is that you don’t need to update and redistribute the extension to take advantage of a function when it becomes available.

 The following code enables you to perform a runtime check: